ceLLMate: Sandboxing Browser AI Agents: Design

 \subsection{Challenges in Sandboxing BUAs}

 We analyze a real attack on OpenAI's Operator~\cite{wunderwuzzi-openai-pi} to illustrate the key challenges in sandboxing BUAs.
-In this scenario, a user issues a common software-engineering task to the agent: ``Investigate the issue at \texttt{\url{https://www.github.com/johannr-dev/agent/issues/30}}''.
+A user issues a common software-engineering task: ``\textit{Investigate the issue at} \texttt{\url{https://www.github.com/johannr-dev/agent/issues/30}}''.
 Because the repository is public, an attacker can post an issue containing arbitrary text.
-As shown in Figure~\ref{fig:wunderwuzzi-attack}, the issue embeds a malicious payload that instructs the agent to extract the logged-in user's private email address on Hacker News and exfiltrate it to an attacker-controlled domain.
-This attack exploits the ambient authority of a logged-in user session and requires no sophisticated exploit technique.
+As shown in Figure~\ref{fig:wunderwuzzi-attack}, the issue embeds a malicious payload that instructs the agent to extract the logged-in user's private email address from Hacker News and exfiltrate it to an attacker-controlled domain.
+This attack exploits the ambient authority of the logged-in user session and requires no sophisticated exploit technique.

-Designing effective defenses against such a simple yet harmful attack presents two major challenges.
-The first challenge is the \textit{semantic gap} between high-level policy specifications and low-level enforcement~\cite{bhushan-semantic-gap,brendan-semantic-gap,sommer-paxson}.
-A na\"ive defense might block the agent from following links unrelated to its assigned task, for example, preventing navigation to Hacker News.
-However, our preliminary experiments with browser-use~\cite{browser-use} showed that when we placed an access control check on the \texttt{navigate} tool, the agent bypassed it by searching on DuckDuckGo (Figure~\ref{fig:browser-use}).
-Because the same browser state can be reached through multiple action sequences, it is infeasible to exhaustively enumerate all possible action sequences --- especially in adversarial settings where attackers can craft unexpected navigation paths in untrusted portions of webpages, for example, GitLab issue descriptions or Amazon product reviews.
-These observations suggest that defining policies solely on UI-level events (e.g., clicks, scrolls, typing) makes it difficult to achieve complete and stable mediation.
+Designing effective defenses against such attacks presents two primary challenges.
+The first challenge is the \textit{semantic gap}~\cite{bhushan-semantic-gap,brendan-semantic-gap,sommer-paxson} between high-level policy intent and low-level UI primitives.
+A na\"ive defense might attempt to constrain agent actions directly.
+For example, to defend against the attack in Figure~\ref{fig:wunderwuzzi-attack}, one might block the agent from directly navigating to Hacker News.
+However, our preliminary experiments with browser-use~\cite{browser-use} show that such restrictions are easily bypassed: the agent can autonomously reach the same browser state by searching on DuckDuckGo and clicking the result (Figure~\ref{fig:browser-use}).
+Because a browser state can be reached through many different action sequences, it is infeasible to exhaustively enumerate and block all of them.
+Furthermore, reliably capturing semantic intent at the UI level is challenging and remains vulnerable to well-known attack patterns such as TOCTOU attacks~\cite{toctou-openai,jones2025systematization} and branch steering attacks~\cite{camel-cua}.
+This reveals a fundamental difficulty: enforcing meaningful policies on low-level UI primitives is brittle and error-prone.
+This challenge is unique to BUAs; in contrast, agents with well-defined high-level tool interfaces (e.g., APIs) can enforce policies directly at a structured tool boundary~\cite{camel, shi2025progent,fides}.